binkley/kotlin-spring-boot-hateoas-database/README.md

 # Output: description of the THINGIES database table
 $ http localhost:8080/data/thingies/1
 # Output: first record in THINGIES (Frodo is moby, is he not?)
+$ http localhost:8080/rest/thingies/1
+# Output: the first thingy in the database
+$ http localhost:8080/rest
+# Output: all available endpoints
 $ http localhost:8080/admin
 # Output: list of admin endpoints
 $ http localhost:8080/admin/health